 2. Moving Forward Without Project Sponsorship

 In an ERP system implementation, project sponsorship and executive buy-in are key.
-You need your C-suite on board not only to ensure you have adequate money and time to complete the project but to champion it to the rest of your workforce.
+You need your C-suite on board not only to ensure you have adequate money and time to complete the project but to champion the project to the rest of your workforce.

 A common ERP implementation mistake is failing to designate one person in leadership to serve as the official project sponsor.